Tax Facts 2021-22

 - Large companies or groups generally make four quarterly payments on account of Corporation Tax, starting in either the third or seventh month after the start of a 12-month accounting period, depending on level of profits.
 Interest runs on any underpayments until final settlement of the period’s liability.

-- All companies must file Corporation Tax returns online within 12 months after the end of the accounting period.
+- All companies must file Corporation Tax returns online within 12 months of the end of the accounting period.

 Research and Development